Higher Koszul duality and $n$-affineness: Betti stacks and n -affineness

-Let $\operatorname{St}_{\Bbbk}$ be the category of \textit{stacks over $\Bbbk$}, i.e., the full subcategory of $\operatorname{PSt}_{\Bbbk}$ spanned by those prestacks which are hypercomplete sheaves with respect to the étale topology over $\operatorname{Aff}_{\Bbbk}$.
-The natural functor $\operatorname{Aff}_{\Bbbk}\longrightarrow\left\{*\right\}$ induces a functor which corresponds to sending a space $X$ to the sheafification of the constant prestack \begin{defn} The functor $(-)_{\mathrm{B}}\colon\scrS\to\operatorname{St}_{\Bbbk}$ is the \textit{Betti stack functor}. \end{defn} \begin{parag} Betti stacks are intimately linked to the theory of local systems over spaces.
+\begin{notation} In this section, unless otherwise specified, $\Bbbk$ always denotes an arbitrary connective commutative ($\Einf$-)ring spectrum. \end{notation} Let $\operatorname{St}_{\Bbbk}$ be the category of \textit{stacks over $\Bbbk$}, i.e., the full subcategory of $\operatorname{PSt}_{\Bbbk}$ spanned by those prestacks which are hypercomplete sheaves with respect to the étale topology over $\operatorname{Aff}_{\Bbbk}$.
+The natural functor $\operatorname{Aff}_{\Bbbk}\to\left\{*\right\}$ induces a functor which corresponds to sending a space $X$ to the sheafification of the constant prestack \begin{defn} The functor $(-)_{\mathrm{B}}\colon\scrS\to\operatorname{St}_{\Bbbk}$ is the \textit{Betti stack functor}. \end{defn} \begin{parag} Betti stacks are intimately linked to the theory of local systems over spaces.
 Indeed, for every space $X$ we can consider the category $\Qcoh{\lp X_{\mathrm{B}}\rp}$ of quasi-coherent sheaves over its associated Betti stack, and for every affine scheme $\Spec(R)$ over $\Bbbk$ one has a symmetric monoidal equivalence of stable categories where on the right hand side we are considering the point-wise tensor product, as proved in \cite[Proposition $3.1.1$]{portasala}.
-In particular, taking $R$ to be $\Bbbk$ in the above formula yields Analogously, at a categorified level, it turns out that quasi-coherent sheaves of categories over $X_{\mathrm{B}}$ recover categorical local systems over $X$. \end{parag} \begin{lemma} For any space $X$ and for any base commutative ring spectrum $\Bbbk$, we have an equivalence of categories where $X_{\mathrm{B}}$ is seen as a stack over $\Bbbk$. \end{lemma} \begin{proof} The functor $(-)_{\mathrm{B}}\colon\scrS\to\operatorname{St}_{\Bbbk}$ is a pullback functor between categories of sheaves, hence it obviously commutes with colimits.
-Presenting $X$ as a colimit of its contractible cells yields hence equivalences where the last equivalence is due to \cite[Proposition $3.1.1$]{portasala}.
-Since the functor $\operatorname{ShvCat}$ sends colimits of prestacks to limits of categories (\cite[Lemma $1.1.3$]{1affineness}), we would like to conclude that but the colimit inside the brackets is a colimit of \textit{stacks}, which is in general different from the colimit of \textit{prestacks}: the former is computed by sheafifying the latter, i.e., by applying the left adjoint to the inclusion $\operatorname{St}_{\Bbbk}\subseteq\operatorname{PSt}_{\Bbbk}$.
-However, the functor $\operatorname{ShvCat}$ is a sheaf for the fppf topology (\cite[Theorem $1.5.7$]{1affineness}), hence for the étale topology; in particular, it factors through the sheafification functor $\operatorname{PSt}_{\Bbbk}\to\operatorname{St}_{\Bbbk}$.
-So, we indeed deduce that where in the second equivalence we used the fact that every affine scheme is tautologically $1$-affine.
-On the other hand, we already know that hence the two expressions match. \end{proof} Combining \cref{lemma:shvcat} with \cref{lemma:rectificationofmodules}, we obtain the following. \begin{corollary} For any simply connected space $X$ and any $\Einf$-ring spectrum $\Bbbk$ we have an equivalence of categories \end{corollary} Our main result in this section is a characterization of $1$-affine Betti stacks.
-We start by proving, in the next Proposition, that for a Betti stacks $X_{\operatorname{B}}$ the functor $\operatorname{Loc}_{X_{\operatorname{B}}}$ is always fully faithful.\begin{proposition} Let $X$ be a space.
-Then is fully faithful. \end{proposition} \begin{proof} Consider the following diagram of categories.
+In particular, taking $R$ to be $\Bbbk$ in the above formula yields Analogously, at a categorified level, it turns out that quasi-coherent sheaves of categories over $X_{\mathrm{B}}$ recover categorical local systems over $X$. \end{parag} \begin{lemma} Let $n\geqslant1$.
+For any space $X$ and for any base commutative ring spectrum $\Bbbk$, we have an equivalence of $(n+1)$-categories \end{lemma} \begin{proof} The functor $(-)_{\mathrm{B}}\colon\scrS\to\operatorname{St}_{\Bbbk}$ is the pullback functor in a geometric morphism between categories of sheaves, hence it obviously commutes with colimits and finite limits.
+Presenting $X$ as a colimit of its contractible cells, we have equivalences Since the functor $(n+1)\ShvCattwo^n(-)$ is a sheaf for the étale topology (\cite[Theorem $1.5.7$]{1affineness} when $n=1$, \cite[Corollary $14.3.5$]{stefanichthesis} when $n\geqslant2$), it sends colimits of stacks to limits of $(n+1)$-categories.
+So, we conclude that where in the second equivalence we used the fact that every affine scheme is tautologically $n$-affine.
+On the other hand, we already know that hence the two expressions match. \end{proof}